tanteckfang/tp/docs/DeveloperGuide.md

 The sorting mechanism is facilitated by `SortCommandParser` and `SortCommand`.
 The latter extends the existing `Command` class and overrides the following method:
 * `Command#execute()`: Executes the command and returns the result message

 After the user specifies the sorting criterion, the corresponding subclass of `PersonSorter` will be instantiated.
-There are different `PersonSorter` objects that each sorts the AddressBook differently.
+There are different `PersonSorter` objects that each sorts differently.
 The `PersonSorter` object, which implements the Comparable interface, directly sorts the `UniquePersonList` object in `AddressBook`.

 Format: `sort CRITERION`